We’re sick and tired of seeing extremely talented yoga teachers burning themselves out trying to make a living.

 Anne and I earn a significant portion of our income from our online course, CreateBeautifulYogaWebsites.
-We walk yoga teachers through the process of creating their very own website and teach the basic online marketing skills (social media, email marketing, blogging, etc).
+We walk yoga teachers through the process of creating their very own website and teach them basic online marketing skills (social media, email marketing, blogging, etc.).

 If creating a website and building a brand online is something you might be interested in, click here to access our FREE 3-part video training teaching you how to create your own website and begin marketing yourself online.